 Where to live in New York?

-This was not my first stay abroad and the first thing I do before my departures, is to connect with people that are already living in the city.
+This was not my first stay abroad and the first thing I do before my departures is to connect with people that are already living in the city.
 Usually, I post a message on ‘Couchsurfing.com’ or in groups on Facebook, such as ‘Spanish in New York’, ‘International Students in New York’, and there are much more.

-It was through couch surfing, that I met my current friend and roommate Aviva.
+It was through couch-surfing, that I met my current friend and roommate Aviva.
 She got back to my message with so many tips and recommendations and after many emails and Skype sessions, we decided to move together once I got to New York.

-Initially, I wasn't really sure what I was going to do in the company and which kind of internship it was going to be.
+Initially, I wasn't really sure what I was going to do in the company and what kind of internship it was going to be.
 However, I decided to go to my first day with an open mind, ready to show them that they made the right decision.

 After a week, I was 100% acclimated to the company and from week to week, they would give me more and more responsibilities.
 Nowadays, I work hand in hand with one of our clients and I manage a little team.